 Guide cost per linear metre £300 – £700

-Dekton by Consentino is an ultra-compact surface made from glass, porcelain and quartz.
-They are by far the hardest material to use for kitchen worktops.
+Dekton by Consentino is an ultra-compact surface that comprises glass, porcelain, and quartz.
+It is the hardest material available for kitchen worktops.

 Guide cost per linear metre £400 – £900